THIS YEAR’S SESSION & WORKSHOPS (MARCH 9, 2019):

 BLOCK FIVE: 4:00 – 5:00

-1. Twenty Questions You Need Answered Before You Seek an Agent or Self-Publish Your Book (Grand Salon 1+2 combined), taught by Brian Klems.
-Before you publish your work or query an agent, there are plenty of things you need to know — such as how to submit to agents properly, how to find the best self-publishing service for your need, what social media channels you should be on already, how to launch your book right, how to draft a compelling query/pitch and synopsis, how to find other writers who can help you, and much more.
+1. 18 Frequently Asked Questions About Publishing All Writers Should Know, taught by Brian Klems.
+Before you publish your work or query an agent (and after), there are plenty of things you need to know — such as how to submit to agents properly, what social media channels you should be on already, how to launch your book right, how to draft a compelling query/pitch and synopsis, how to land book blurbs, how to find other writers who can help you, and much more.

 SESSIONS END: 5:00